 Yes!
 It does a great job!
 We’ve had ours up in the foulest of weathers and it’s no stranger to gale-force winds in which it did us proud.
 The heavy-duty metal pegs anchored at 12 points and tensioned on one central pole makes for a very sturdy fixture that ain’t goin’ nowhere!
 (Ask other glawning owners too – don’t just take our word for it!)
 Of course, it is still just a humble tent so there are limits to the weather conditions it's able to withstand.
 Please exercise caution and in extreme wind it is advisable to take the glawning down to protect it from damage.

 We reckon the 4m glawning comfortably sleeps 4 adults and the 5m comfortably sleeps 6 adults.
 This will depend, though, on how much stuff you like to bring along, what kind of beds you use, and how big your humans are!

-No; as everyone has their own preference for where they want the chimney to be, we let you cut the hole for yourself.
+On the original cotton canvas glawnings you cut the hole for yourself.
 Don’t worry – it’s a lot easier than it sounds and full instructions are provided!
 You can view the stove care and flashing kit instructions: here.

 For more advice on installing the flashing kit, read our blog: here.